 - Course completion certificates now support non-Latin characters!
 Previously, completion certificates could only support English/Latin characters.
 Now, any characters of any language will appear on your certificate!

 Support for Students Learning from Home

-- CSF /athome page and the CSF forum
+- Virtual Learning with CSF and the CSF forum

 - Virtual Learning with CSD and the CSD forum